Saliha067/Saliha067.github.io/content/posts/my-first-post.md

 ## Hello World! 👋

-Welcome to spf-in-action ( Streaming Platform in Action ) blog!
+Welcome to Streaming Platform in Action blog!
 I'm Saliha, a Platform Engineering Manager and I'm excited to share my journey in building and maintaining core infrastructure that supports over 60 million active users.

-In this blog, you'll find cloud and insights, tutorials and best practices.
+In this blog, you'll find cloud infrastructure insights, tutorials and best practices.

 *More posts coming soon...* 🚀